 hence 1m3 =100cm x 100cm x 100cm = 1000000cm3.

-We can as well find units of capacity like litres(l) and millitres(ml).
+From Volume, we can find units of capacity like litres(l) and millitres(ml).

 1 m3 = 1000 litres.